02900/react-inventory/README.md

 https://user-images.githubusercontent.com/25335293/178843110-3303a156-ee2d-48f8-82fd-ad9e07a9c7c8.mp4

 ## Next steps:
-- Add unit test
+- Add unit test.
-- Consume the data from an API
+- Consume the data from an API.
-- Use memo hook to improve filtering performance when there are many articles
+- Use memo hook to improve filtering performance when there are many articles.
-- In mobile device whe the user clicks some item shows a modal with the product image and description
+- In mobile device whe the user clicks some item shows a modal with the product image and description.

 ## Available Scripts